Jack Bros.: Development and release

 Jack Bros. was developed and published by Atlus for the Virtual Boy, and was released on September 29, 1995 in Japan, and October 1995 in North America.
 According to Nintendo Power, Atlus did not reveal any details about the game's development, although it is known that it initially was planned to be titled Devil Busters.
 It is a spin-off from Atlus' Megami Tensei series, and the first entry to be released outside Japan.
 Being a Virtual Boy title, it made use of the system's stereoscopic 3D to display conventional 2D graphics in monochrome red and black visuals, and a graphics technique called parallax scrolling, to create a 3D effect.

-In 2026, Jack Bros. will be added to the Nintendo Classics service.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+On May 14, 2026, Jack Bros. was re-released for the first time via the Nintendo Classics service.